jetperch/pyjoulescope_examples/README.md

 ### Use this code:

 Open a command terminal and run the scripts of your choice.
+See the bin directory for the list of scripts.
 For example:

+    python3 bin\capture_simple.py

+For scripts that take arguments, specify a "--help" argument for details on the available arguments:

-    python3 bin\current_range_extract.py --help
+    python3 bin\downsample_logging.py --help

+Many of the scripts also have instructions inside the script.
+Use your favorite text editor to open the script.

 ## License